awclub/catalog/README.md

-# AIA Podcast's AI Tools Catalog / Каталог ИИ-сервисов от AIA Podcast
+# AIA Podcast's AI Tools Catalog
 This is a catalog of tools that have been mentioned in the [AIA Podcast](https://itbeard.com/aia).
-These tools are AI-powered and can be useful in programming, content creation, and increasing your effectiveness
+These tools are AI-powered and can be useful in programming, content creation, and increasing your effectiveness.

 ### How do I add my service to the catalog?